Analida's Ethnic Spoon

 • Place the remaining ingredients to the food processor and blend for an additional minute.

 • Pour back into the saucepan and reduce by about ⅓.
-If you like your sauce a bit thicker, take ⅓ cup of the sauce, add 1 Tbsp of cornstarch and whisk together into a roux.
+If you like your sauce a bit thicker, take ⅓ cup of the sauce, add 1 tablespoon of cornstarch and whisk together into a roux.

 • Pour the roux back into the saucepan.
 Whisk until the sauce is thickened.
 Reserve one cup of the sauce.